 If you have already applied for financial aid, check your documents and award status to ensure that all forms are completed and accurate.
 International students (F-1 and J-1 visa holders) are not eligible for need-based aid.

-- You will receive receive financial aid notification between mid-February and May.
+- You will receive financial aid notification between early March and May.

-- Financial aid award letters are available online starting in mid-February for all admitted students who submitted a FAFSA by December 1.
-Admitted students who applied for financial aid after December 1 will receive their financial aid notification within two weeks of their offer of admission, but no earlier than mid-February.
+- Financial aid award letters are available online starting early March for all admitted students who submitted a FAFSA by February 15.
+Admitted students who applied for financial aid after February 15 will receive their financial aid notification within two weeks of their offer of admission but no earlier than early March.
 Check for missing documents or view your financial aid award letter.

-- Look for scholarship notification between mid-February and May.
+- Look for scholarship notifications between early March and May.
 Only those selected are notified.
 No separate application is required.
 Learn more about Rutgers scholarships.